spatie/laravel-settings/README.md

      * The package will look for settings in these paths and automatically
      * register them.
      */
     'auto_discover_settings' => [
         app()->path(),
     ],

     /*
-     * When in production, it is advised to cache the automatically discovered
+     * Automatically discovered settings classes can be cached so they don't
-     * and registered setting classes will be cached in this path.
+     * need to be searched each time the application boors up.
      */

-    'cache_path' => storage_path('app/laravel-settings'),
+    'discovered_settings_cache_path' => storage_path('app/laravel-settings'),
 ];
 ```

 ## Usage